jonathantsang/Microtransaction-Simulator/README.md

 - blue berry (pull a blue colour)
 - brown bag (pull a brown colour)
 - white onion (pull a white colour)
+- the year is 2017 (get more than 2017 value in 4 cards)
+- holy moly (get more than 10k value in 4 cards)
+- rich (get $5000)
+- against all odds (get more than 24k value in 4 cards)

 in progress:

 not yet implemented:
-- the year is 2017 (get more than 2017 value in 4 cards)
-- holy moly (get more than 10k value in 4 cards)

 - Negative 100 dollars (get -$100)
-- time well spend (get $1000)
+- time well spent (get $1000)
 - tricks are for kids (card trick in shop)
 - lack of content (DLC in DLC)